Domestic Violence National/Global Resources

 The National Alliance to End Sexual Violence educates the policy community about federal laws, legislation and appropriations impacting the fight to end sexual violence.
 Its team of experts and advocates, donating time away from their state and local groups, publish written analysis, track legislation, provide media interviews, and advise members of Congress and the executive branch.

 NCDSV's website includes links to service providers, professional organizations and advocacy groups as well as publications on many topics, including in-depth sections on the military's response to domestic and sexual violence.
-The training and events calendar is a valuable resource, as is its list of hotlines, current news, internship and job board and calls for proposals related to workshops, conferences, award nominations, funding and scholarships.
+The training and events calendar is a valuable resource, as is its list of hotlines, internship and job board and calls for proposals related to workshops, conferences, award nominations, funding and scholarships.

 The National Center on Domestic Violence, Trauma & Mental Health provides training, support, and consultation to advocates, mental health and substance abuse providers, legal professionals, and policymakers as they work to improve agency and systems-level responses to survivors and their children.
 Their work is survivor defined and rooted in principles of social justice.
 They offer webinars and resources for advocates.

 The National Center on Elder Abuse (NCEA) serves as a national resource center dedicated to the prevention of elder mistreatment.
 The NCEA disseminates elder abuse information to professionals and the public, and provides technical assistance and training to states and to community-based organizations.
 Their website includes state-specific resources and frequently asked questions.

 Long-standing organization that primarily focuses on public policy and training for programs and shelter professionals.
-Hosts periodic conference, Remember My Name registry of domestic violence deaths, and Cosmetic & Reconstructive Support Program that helps survivors who need cosmetic surgery in applying for services through two medical providers.
+Hosts periodic conferences, Remember My Name registry of domestic violence deaths, and Cosmetic & Reconstructive Support Program that helps survivors who need cosmetic surgery in applying for services through two medical providers.
+Their financial educational webinar series empower survivors with financial literacy knowledge.